MariosVottas/NLP_Customer_Feedback_Analysis/README.md

 # NLP_Customer_Feedback_Analysis
-This project is a personal training task to practise with NLP.
+This project is part of a technical interview for an entry level Data Scientist position and a chance to practise with NLP.
 The hypothesis is, as if I am a Data Scientist for a bank and have a task presented to me by my manager.

 ## Repo files This repo contains: